 Les, as he was known to his loving family, was the only other survivor of the crash; he suffered only minor abrasions and shock.
 Returning to operations one month later, he was killed on his second operation, flying with the STEVEN crew.

+FIRE BY NIGHT, The Story of One Pathfinder Crew and Black Thursday, written by Jennie Gray, the daughter of Joe Mack, was first published in 2000 and has never been out of print since.
+It became the genesis of the Archive.
 This website commemorates all the Pathfinder aircrew, but it particularly remembers the Thackway crew because of the horrific experiences they suffered in their very short flying career.